 Visit potential respite providers

-Before making any decisions, try to visit the day centres or care homes on your shortlist to get an idea of what they are like.
+Before making any decisions, try to visit the day centers or care homes on your shortlist to get an idea of what they are like.
 If possible, take your relative with you and make sure they understand what is going on.
 If you are arranging emergency respite care, there may not always be time to visit.

 Do a background check by checking the Care Quality Commission for information about the care provider.

-Meet prospective care givers
+Meet prospective caregivers